XMMR12/existence/_posts/2020-01-28-welcome-to-existence.md

 tweetid:
 ---

-This Jekyll theme was created to replace a theme I had previously created for Wordpress.
+This Jekyll theme was created to replace a Wordpress theme I had previously created for bloggers.
 Using the Bootstrap 4 framework, it is responsive and ready for mobile devices.
 It will work flawlessly on Google Chrome, Firefox, Opera, Safari, and Internet Explorer 11 (if you have to use that).

 One of the goals I had in mind for this theme was to emulate a Wordpress blog.
 Using the Jekyll Paginate plugin, you can choose how many blog posts to display on each page, with a simple next / previous button.
 Each blog excerpt will display a Read More button, and each post will contain the date, blog author, title, and tags.
 Both tags and categories can be used.